EmmetCaulfield/miscellany/awk/mopal/README.md

 **Dashed light grey arrows** also connect variables between groups, but, unlike solid dark grey arrows, which connect variables to their previous write, these arrows connect variables to the previous _read_ if any.
-They are purely informations, indicating a “non-dependency”, and their feintness is intended to indicate that.
+They are purely informational, indicating a “non-dependency”, and their feintness is intended to indicate that.